-- salt, white pepper
+- Salt, white pepper

 - Melt 2 tablespoons of butter in a medium saucepan, then add in the shallots.
-Cook until browned, then sir in 2 teaspoons flour, and then 1/2 cup white dry wine, 1/2 cup milk, and 1/2 cup whipping cream.
+Cook until browned, then stir in 2 teaspoons flour, and then 1/2 cup white dry wine, 1/2 cup milk, and 1/2 cup whipping cream.
 Add salt and white pepper to season, and cook for several more minutes until it thickens slightly.

 - Melt 2 tablespoons of butter in a skillet.
-Saute the mushrooms in the skillet, along with the lemon juice and a dash of salt, until the mushrooms are lightly browned.
+Saute the mushrooms in the skillet along with the lemon juice and a dash of salt until the mushrooms are lightly browned.
 When done, remove to a separate bowl.

 - Season the fish to taste with salt and white pepper, then fold each fillet in half.
-Place the fish into the skillet, in a single layer and pour in the 1/2 cup wine.
-Cover and let poach, for 10 minutes.
+Place the fish into the skillet, in a single layer, and pour in the 1/2 cup wine.
+Cover and let poach for 10 minutes.

-- Remove the fish to a separate platter Pour the reduced wine sauce into the cream sauce.
+- Remove the fish to a separate platter.
+Pour the reduced wine sauce into the cream sauce.
 Add in the reserved mushrooms and the cooked shrimp.

 - Serve with the sauce ladled over the fish.